estnltk/syntax_experiments/verb_dependents/common_code/README.md

-* Add common code libraries for duoing semantic labelling here
-* Do not commit API keys!
+Common code for gpt prompting and answer verification.